Dynamic Cheap Talk without Feedback: Introduction

-In particular, our paper is closely related to \cite{KUVALEKARetal}, who also study a repeated cheap talk model without feedback.
-They consider an i.i.d.\ environment and characterize Perfect Bayesian equilibrium payoffs via an equivalence to a static cheap talk model with money burning.
+Our paper is closely related to \cite{KUVALEKARetal}, who also study repeated cheap talk without feedback.
+They consider an i.i.d.\ environment and characterize Perfect Bayesian equilibrium payoffs via an equivalence to static cheap talk with money burning.
 In contrast, we consider a Markovian setting and study uniform equilibrium payoffs.
-In their setting, the sender cannot achieve the Bayesian persuasion payoff even when players are very patient.
-Moreover, when the sender's preferences are state-independent, repetition does not improve her payoff at all, whereas in our setting she can achieve the Bayesian persuasion payoff precisely in this case.
+Under their solution concept, if the sender cannot attain the Bayesian persuasion payoff in static cheap talk, then she cannot attain it in the repeated game, even as players become patient.
+Moreover, when her preferences are state-independent, repetition does not improve her payoff.
+By contrast, we show that she can attain the Bayesian persuasion payoff precisely in this case.
+We discuss this distinction in \Cref{sec:uniform-pbe}.

 Our equilibrium construction is based on quota mechanisms, where agents are required to match prescribed message frequencies; see, e.g., \cite{jackson2007overcoming,rsv,escobar2013efficiency,frankel2016discounted,ball2025quotamechanismsfinitesampleoptimality}.
 Our approach is closest to \citet{rsv}, where the receiver monitors message frequencies and replaces them when necessary to meet the prescribed quotas.